3and4/Leither/README_EN.md

 MiMeiSync mid = RXN74QNeiY08LRSaoeQhx3nOLTC
 mimei sync ok
 ```
-Mimei information and data are now synchronized to this node.
+Mimei information and data are now synchronized to current node.

-**Mimei provider:**
+**Mimei provider:**\
 Node providing data of a Mimei is called its **Provider**.
 The *provide* command broadcasts to the network that this node provides all data for this Mimei.

 ```shell